-I’m terrified of racing but I belong to a running club and like to join in, so for the last year, I’ve been attending various timed events described as “not a race” – which sometimes leave me feeling a bit baffled, as if I’ve run a race by accident.
+It’s no secret that I don’t particularly like racing, but I belong to a running club and it’s a bit lame to sit on the sidelines refusing to join in, so I’ve been attending the timed events described as “not a race” – which sometimes leave me feeling as if I’ve run a race by accident.

-So this week I bit the bullet and did an aquathon.
-On purpose.
+So this week I bit the bullet and did an aquathon – a swimming and running, two-part race – on purpose.
 To conquer the fear.

-Our local aquathon is a 200m swim followed by a 2-mile run so I figured it would be easy — but still I was scared.
+Our local aquathon is a 200m swim followed by a 2-mile run so I figured it should be easy — but still I was worried.

 (1) Coming last.
-Of course it doesn’t matter but still, Nooo!
-I reckon we evolved to run to either catch food or avoid being caught by predators — so coming last would mean starving or, worse, being eaten.
-Being eaten is the one that resonates with me.
+Of course it doesn’t matter but still, Gaaah!
+I reckon we evolved to run to either catch food or avoid being caught by predators — so historically, coming last could mean starving or, worse, being eaten.

-(3) The transition: I love swimming and running, but the chance of me getting both of my trainers onto wet feet with sea-cold fingers and slippery laces in a hurry is likely to result in all kinds of ungainly, one-legged/one-shoed stupidity, and me coming last (see (1)).
+(3) The transition: I love swimming and running, but the chance of me getting both of my trainers onto wet feet with sea-cold fingers and slippery laces, in a hurry, is likely to result in all kinds of ungainly, one-legged/one-shoed fumbling, and me coming last (see (1)).

-None of these fears is particularly rational in the context of jogging along the prom with a bunch of mates, so I hurled myself in and hoped for the best.
+However, none of these worries is at all rational in the context of jogging along the prom with a bunch of mates, so I hurled myself in.

 Me, sopping wet, not noticing the mad arrow , running in sheer relief at having got both my shoes on

 Some participants are clearly seasoned triathletes, others not.
 Some are fully able-bodied, others aren’t.
 Some were assisted by other runners (organised in advance).
 Some do the whole thing in less than 15 minutes, others take over half an hour.
-Everyone’s really smiley and friendly and in it for the fun.
+A lot of people jog along for the fun of it, and everyone’s really smiley and friendly.

 I enjoyed the swim — it’s hard not to: the Jubilee Pool is beautiful and the water cool (yey, that swimmer who swam along gasping, “F’kin cold, f’kin COLD!”
 Sure, it’s not heated yet but you warm up in moments).
 The swim’s really short so it’s easy to just bang it out.
 If I’d not been busy watching people, I’d have really hammered this and if I do it again, I will.
 The transition was pure evil as expected and took way longer than I was comfortable with: tying slippery, wet shoe laces with cold hands in a full-on hurry.
 I fumbled — later some of the other runners showed me their elastic laces, which look ideal.
 The run was short and flat but it was surprisingly hard to adjust from the swim — running in swimwear with rash vest and light shorts felt weird and the breathing is different, but after a couple of minutes, it was all fine and I ran as usual.
 Loads of people call out “well done” and say hi along the way and the finish line is a cheering hug-fest, which felt really friendly and lovely.